RalphAS/GenericSchur.jl/README.md

 ## Generalized eigensystems

-Methods for the generalized eigenvalue problem (matrix pencils), extending `schur(A,B)` from LinearAlgebra, are available as of release 0.3.0.
+Methods for the generalized eigenvalue problem (matrix pencils) with `Complex` element types are available as of release 0.3.0;
+in particular, extension of `schur(A,B)` from LinearAlgebra.
 The algorithms are translated from LAPACK, but this implementation has had limited testing.
+(Note that it is easy to check the decomposition of a particular case ex post facto.)

+Corresponding functions for reordering and condition estimation are included, but should be considered work in progress.

 ## Acknowledgements